 The 15 Best Books on Writing: A Reading List for Novelists

 Okay, we know what you’re thinking: why compile a list of the best craft-based books when most people these days learn exclusively from blogs, podcasts, and YouTube videos?
 Well, because we still think there’s something to be said for the long-form enjoyment and value of picking up a book and learning directly from an author — especially if you’re angling to become an author yourself.
+Indeed, both the technical wisdom and biographical experiences of these writers can be hugely beneficial as you develop your own process.

 For this post, we asked an online community of writers to suggest some indispensable books about writing.
 With their answers in mind, here are 15 of the very best books on writing to help you hone your craft to perfection!